AVA Wines of Sonoma County: Fountaingrove Wine Region

 Notable Wineries

-This new AVA’s most notable winery is, unfortunately, nearly lost to history.
-In 1875, enigmatic spiritualist cult leader Thomas Lake Harris moved from Brocton, New York, to set up a second, utopian colony on a 600-acre ranch north of Santa Rosa.
+Unfortunately, this newer AVA’s most notable winery is nearly lost to history.
+In 1875, enigmatic spiritualist cult leader Thomas Lake Harris moved from Brocton, New York, to set up a second utopian colony on a 600-acre ranch north of Santa Rosa.
 Termed the “Eden of the West,” Fountain Grove had impressive buildings, gardens, a winery, and extensive vineyards.

-All bodegas are backroads in the Fountaingrove District AVA.
-Several may offer visits and tours by appointment.
-Dry Creek Valley’s Lambert Bridge Winery sources Chardonnay and Bordeaux varietals from the area, and many wineries purchase grapes from Kick Ranch, which is owned by Bricoleur Vineyards in Windsor.
-In the town of Sonoma, try Enkidu Wine’s Syrah and Sauvignon Blanc and in Santa Rosa, try Carol Shelton’s Zinfandel.
+Today, Dry Creek Valley’s Lambert Bridge Winery sources Chardonnay and Bordeaux varietals from the area, and many wineries purchase grapes from Kick Ranch, owned by Bricoleur Vineyards in Windsor.
+In Sonoma, try Enkidu Wine’s Syrah and Sauvignon Blanc, and in Santa Rosa, try Carol Shelton’s Zinfandel.

 Restaurants and Lodging near Fountaingrove

-Not too far away, you can experience the magnificent wine country lifestyle at the Vintners Resort, a 78-room luxury hotel that includes the legendary John Ash & Co. restaurant, the River Vine restaurant for breakfast, brunch or lunch, and The Front Room Bar & Lounge, as well as the relaxing and luxurious Vi La Vita Spa.
+Not too far away, you can experience magnificent wine country cuisine at the legendary John Ash & Co. restaurant, the River Vine restaurant for breakfast, brunch, or lunch, and The Front Room Bar & Lounge, as well as the relaxing and luxurious Vi La Vita Spa at the Vintners Resort, a 78-room luxury hotel.

-Also nearby, the Hilton Garden Inn – Sonoma County Airport offers comfortable and spacious guest rooms, and its onsite restaurant and bar serves casual, freshly-prepared American cuisine.
-Or if you’re feeling a bit retro, head a bit south to the affordable and urban (and extensively redesigned) Astro Motel, and the delicious eats at the nearby Spinster Sisters, a local favorite.
+Also nearby, the Hilton Garden Inn – Sonoma County Airport offers comfortable and spacious guest rooms, and its onsite restaurant and bar serve casual, freshly prepared American cuisine.
+Or, if you’re feeling a bit retro, head a bit south to the affordable and urban (and extensively redesigned) Astro Motel, and the delicious eats at the nearby Spinster Sisters, a local favorite.

 Sonoma County Appellations (AVA):